Choral Tales - Project Overview

 Fiscal sponsor is Artists Building Capacity as World Citizens (ABC World Citizens), also a registered 501(c)3 non-profit organization, based in New Hampshire and registered with the State of California: http://abcworldcitizens.org

-The project's co-sponsors are Oxnard College, which is generously donating the use of its state-of-the-art performing arts center for the performance and filming of the video; and the Wings to the Spirit Foundation, which has provided grant support.
+The project's co-sponsors are Oxnard College, which generously donated the use of its state-of-the-art performing arts center for the performance and filming of the video; the Wings to the Spirit Foundation, and the Build a Better World Foundation, which have provided grant support.

 Ludwig Tuman, Composer